LankyLuke97/advent-of-code/2023/README.md

 60 56 37
 56 93 4
 ```
-Rather than listing one to one, the lines are ranges.
+Rather than listing every source and corresponding destination one by one, the lines are ranges.
 Taking the ```seed-to-soil map``` as an example:
 ```
 50 98 2
 52 50 48